 Most importantly, do NOT plan a visit between Dec 1 and May 15 as the road to the Grand Canyon North Rim is closed to vehicles!

-October and November are quieter months but be advised that most services are suspended beginning October 15.
+October and November are quieter months but be sure to note that most services are suspended beginning October 15.
 This means no restaurants, lodging, or accommodation are available and winter storms can make driving conditions hazardous.

 How Many Days to Spend at the North Rim